 Music festivals abound in the area surrounding Meadowood Music.
 We promote those events to the public and, whenever possible, actively support and sponsor festivals.
-Festivals in which Meadowood directly participates or sponsors, listed in the order in which they occur through the year, include the Early Bird Fiddle Festival at the Berks Heritage Center, Berks Country Fest, the Maidencreek Old Time Music Festival at Maiers' Grove and the Lyons Fiddle Festival in Lyons Community Park.
+Festivals in which Meadowood directly participates or sponsors, listed in the order in which they occur through the year, include the Early Bird Fiddle Festival at the Berks Heritage Center, the Maidencreek Old Time Music Festival at Maiers' Grove and the Berks Fiddle Fest (formerly Lyons Fiddle Festival), now at Bear Creek Resort.

 Berks County's Parks and Recreation Department puts on the EARLY BIRD FIDDLE FESTIVAL every year in May at the Berks County Heritage Center near the Reading Airport.
 The festival has an open stage early in the day and a fiddle contest later on.
 All day, jammers play together in small groups along the Tulpehocken Creek.
 A small donation for parking is required, but no other admission fee.
 Food, beverages and vendors' goods are available for purchase.
 Public restrooms are available.
 The festival has numerous sponsors.
 Meadowood sponsors cash awards to fiddle contestants.

-The Kutztown Folk Music Society, a 501c3 organization dedicated to supporting live music in Berks County, is the administrative arm of the MAIDENCREEK OLD TIME MUSIC FESTIVAL.
+The MAIDENCREEK OLD TIME MUSIC FESTIVAL.
 The festival is a one-day annual event that occurs at Maiers' Grove in Blandon from 10 am to 9 pm on the second Sunday of July.

 This festival is modeled after the much larger summer long festival, Augusta Heritage Center at Davis and Elkins College.
 Like that event, the Maidencreek Festival features workshops in which participants learn new musical skills.
 The festival offers more than twenty workshops through the day, including introductory "from scratch" sessions, intermediate sessions and master clinics.
 Master clinicians have national and international renown in Old Time Music.